 This sounds simple but in a start-up environment, this is quite challenging.
 Think about it this way: we were a bunch of twentysomethings with an amazing technology that had no market credibility.
 This was a hard sell.
 Bootstrapping the company for 5 years had been difficult.
 We had invest our time and energy to make it work.
 For example, flying was too expensive and driving 10 hours back and forth to Sudbury Ontario from Montreal was the only option.

-Within two years, and with lots of coffee, hard work, endless product trials and most importantly a deep belief that things would work out, we landed this first distributor deal.
+Within two years, with lots of hard work, endless product trials and most importantly a deep belief that things would work out, we landed this first distributor deal.
 The rest is history.